Rising food costs ‘nothing to do with Brexit’, says Jacob Rees-Mogg

 The latest figures show food inflation has risen by 5.3 per cent year-on-year – following several months of price hikes – with food industry chiefs saying the impact of the Ukraine crisis was only just beginning.

-LBC caller Brenda said Mr Rees-Mogg was “so patronising”, adding: “I find it absolutely outrageous that people are going to suffer from hypothermia, they’re going to die, they can’t eat and can’t heat their homes.
+LBC caller Brenda said Mr Rees-Mogg was “so patronising”, adding: “I find it absolutely outrageous that people are going to suffer from hypothermia ... they can’t eat and can’t heat their homes.
 How is that helping the ordinary, struggling person?”

 Challenged on whether chancellor Rishi Sunak had given struggling families enough support at the Spring Statement, Mr Rees-Mogg said: “You have to keep government expenditure under control.”

-Mr Rees-Mogg admitted he was in “a very fortunate situation” financially – and suggested he was helping constituents make sure they were claiming the right benefits.
+Mr Rees-Mogg admitted he was in “a very fortunate situation” financially – before suggested he was helping constituents make sure they were claiming the right benefits.

 Mentioning that the price of milk going up from 20p to 54p at the farm gate, Mr Rees-Mogg said: “That is extraordinary.
 There is a real cost of living crisis coming from the farm gate all the way through.”

+Mr Rees-Mogg also blamed the EU for the higher export costs facing British fisherman.
+“The EU is very cross that we left and they want to make life as difficult as possible,” he said.

-Meanwhile, Mr Rees-Mogg backed controversial extraction of North Sea gas ahead of the government’s “energy security strategy” – expected to be revealed on Thursday.
+Meanwhile, the Brexit opportunities minister backed greater extraction of North Sea gas ahead of the government’s “energy security strategy” – expected to be revealed on Thursday.

 “We need to be thinking about extracting every last cubic inch of gas from the North Sea,” he said.
 “2050 is a long way off.
 We’re not trying to become net zero tomorrow – and we’re going to need fossil fuels in the interim.”